 Happy last day of April!
 I get to go this afternoon to my granddaughter's 6th birthday party, a few days before the actual date.
-Today is warm and sunny so far, so it's a good day to be outside with friends and the new puppy and the wandering cat who chose to have 2 kittens a few days ago behind their wood pile and 3 added hens from nearby friends.
+Today is warm and sunny so far, so it's a good day to be outside with friends and the new puppy and the wandering cat who chose to have 2 kittens a few days ago behind their wood pile.
+Also there are the 3 recently added hens from nearby neighbors.
 Who needs party favors!!

 During this past week, I have been connected to a local effort to speak up in support of refugees, immigrants, and others in the world who may need safety in a new place, including the place we live.
 I took the draft of the statement composed by some in Morehead to share with my writers group, which meets monthly, and we tried some things and had a good discussion!
 But we didn't feel we got it exactly right (like in "write"....)
 Then this morning, Marie Bradby, in my writers group, emailed us all a fleshed out draft, and I am eager to share it here today.
 Thanks, Marie!
 The conversation continues.
 This is indeed something for all citizens to think about:

 In these challenging times, we are reminded that almost everyone in America has immigrant roots, whether the Irish we so proudly support on St. Patrick’s Day or people from Cuba, Sudan, Serbia—all seeking a better life.
 The ancestors of many black Americans were forced immigrants who fought and won the freedom and rights enjoyed by all others.
 No one has had it easy, not the Germans running desperately from the Third Reich, and not the American Indians—the natives of our country—struggling to hold onto the core of their culture from the blustery shores of the Atlantic, to the purple majestic mountains, to the mesas of the southwest.